Refinable modeling for unbinned SMEFT analyses: Simulation for inference

 \subsection{Synthetic data sets and tractable simulation}

 Simulated samples are computationally expensive.
-While it is always possible to obtain a simulation according to Eq.~\ref{eq:det-level-sample} for a specific model parameter configuration $(\btn,\bnn)$, it makes a significant practical difference whether or not we can efficiently produce a new simulated (synthetic) data set from an existing one if $\bt\neq\btn$ or $\bn\neq\bnn$ for at least some model parameters.
-The simulation is then called ``tractable'' for these parameters.
-We discuss two such tractable cases: likelihood-based reweighting and variations in the calibration of the underlying reconstructed objects.
-Because we can also model the SMEFT effects tractably, we separately discuss this case.
-If a simulation is non-tractable for a model parameter, we must resort to Eq.~\ref{eq:det-level-sample} to obtain systematically varied data sets.
-A visualization of the various approaches is provided in Fig.~\ref{fig:joint-space-systematics}.
+While it is always possible to obtain a simulation based on Eq.~\ref{eq:det-level-sample} for a specific model parameter configuration $(\btn,\bnn)$, it is practically important to know whether we can efficiently generate a new simulated (synthetic) data set from an existing one when $\bt\neq\btn$ or $\bn\neq\bnn$ for some model parameters.
+In such cases, the simulation is called ``tractable'' for these parameters.

+We discuss two tractable cases: likelihood-based reweighting and variations in the calibration of the reconstructed objects.
+Since SMEFT effects can also be modeled tractably, we address this separately.
+If a simulation is non-tractable for a model parameter, we must use Eq.~\ref{eq:det-level-sample} to obtain systematically varied data sets.
+A visualization of these approaches is shown in Fig.~\ref{fig:joint-space-systematics}.